nblockchain/conventions/ReadMe.md

 - Detect GitHubCI bad practices, such as:
     * Missing important triggers such as push or pull_request, workflow_dispatch, schedule.
     * Branch filtering on push trigger (only acceptable one is '**', otherwise '*' doesn't match to branch names with slashes in them).
+- GitHub comment auto-responder?
+E.g. to answer to comments that end with "not working" or "doesn't work" or "does not work", asking for more details.
+- wrapLatestCommitMsg.fsx script to fail for obvious requirements that can't be automated (e.g. title max length)